gkotian/gkotian.github.io/travels/_posts/2010-05-22-el-panecillo-mitad-del-mundo.md

     code="4IIVfoDuVIw"
     caption="Coriolis Effect demonstration" %}

+Just before leaving the museum, I was told that I could get my passport stamped with their seal.
+The guy there told me that they were among only a few non-governmental organizations that have permission to stamp passports.
+I said ok and handed over my passport for it to be stamped.
+But I regretted it the moment the stamp was affixed.
+I just hope I don't get into trouble somewhere for having this odd stamp in my passport.

+{% include image.html
+    img="assets/travels/2010-05-22-passport-stamp.jpg"
+    title="passport-stamp"
+    caption="Latitude 00° 00' 00\" stamp" %}

 My initial plan had been to carry on to Otavalo from Mitad del Mundo.
 Looking at the map, it seemed like a reasonable plan as Mitad del Mundo seemed to be just a little lesser than half the way from Quito to Otavalo.
 But once at Mitad del